 *We do not file forms via the CF/SF program when we offer direct to the state filing.
 Michigan is an exception.
 The 1099-MISC is eligible to be filed with Michigan via the CF/SF program.

 It pays to mind the tax-filing deadlines, too.
-Late filing of mandatory 1099s could lead to penalties ranging from $50 to $290 per 1099, with a maximum of $1,177,500 a year for your small business*.
+Late filing of mandatory 1099s could lead to federal penalties ranging from $60 to $660 per 1099.
+State penalties vary by state and can be in addition to federal penalties.
 The amount of the penalty is based on when you file the correct information return, as follows:

 Penalties for not filing correct information returns apply if you: